ZawHlaingPhyoTsuki/Break-Even-Calculator/README.md

 ## 📖 About The Project

-The **Break-Even Calculator** is a powerful yet simple tool designed to help businesses and entrepreneurs determine the point at which their total revenues equal total costs.
+The **Break-Even Calculator** is a simple tool designed to help businesses determine the point at which their total revenues equal total costs.
 Understanding your break-even point is crucial for setting sales targets, pricing strategies, and ensuring financial stability.

 This application is built with modern web technologies to ensure speed, accuracy, and a seamless user experience.